Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 Also at level 3, you learn to carefully share power back to your companion, strengthening it at the cost of your own health.
 As a minor action, gain essence equal to your proficiency bonus and lose four times that much life.
 You have disadvantage on all basic attacks and advantage on all special attacks until the start of your turn.

+Losing life in this way does not provoke an attack of opportunity.

 ## Attribute Improvement

 When you reach level 4, 8, 12, 16 and 19 you become tangibly more talented, and can increase one Attribute of your choice by 1.
 As normal, you can’t increase your score above +5 in this way.